Measuring R\'enyi entropy with an Echo Protocol: A Relation between R enyi Entropy and Echo Transition Probability

-In this section, we examine the relation between R\'enyi entropy and Loschmidt echo, initially focusing on the second R\'enyi entropy for simplicity.
-We propose an experimental method for measuring R\'enyi entropies using the LE protocol.
+In this section, we examine the relation between R\'enyi entropy and echo transition probabilities, focusing first on the second R\'enyi entropy for simplicity.
+Based on this relation, we then propose an experimental protocol for measuring R\'enyi entropies using an echo-type evolution sequence.

-Let us begin by introducing the definitions of the second R\'enyi entropy and the Loschmidt echo.
-The second R\'enyi entropy is defined in terms of the purity
+We begin by introducing the second R\'enyi entropy and the Loschmidt echo.
+The second R\'enyi entropy is defined in terms of the purity as